The importance of a good diet

 A boxer’s diet should be drawn up according to the recommended ratios of particular foodstuffs.
 Carbohydrates, proteins and fats are all crucial for providing the energy and nutrition a boxer needs.

-Carbohydrates – boxing is an anaerobic activity which requires professional boxers to maintain high energy levels for fifteen intensive 3-minute rounds.
+Carbohydrates – boxing is an anaerobic activity which requires professional boxers to maintain high energy levels for twelve intensive 3-minute rounds.
 A boxer’s intention should be to eat foods which will provide the correct strength, power and weight ratio which is best maintained by sources of high energy and low fat content.
 For this reason carbohydrates are the ideal foodstuff for boxers, slowly releasing energy for a sustained period of time, replacing lost glycogen stores and increasing stamina during fights and training.
 Some carbohydrates, particularly processed carbohydrates which are derived from white flour, such as white bread and pasta, contain calories that are less useful, given their low nutritional value.

 Instead boxers should eat natural carbohydrates such as yams, beans, whole-wheat grain, fruits and oatmeal, which are packed full of useful nutrients.
 Because carbohydrates are such effective sources of energy, boxers should eat more of them than any other foodstuff.
 Dieticians recommend that 45 – 55 percent of a boxer’s diet should be made up of carbohydrates.
 For example, out of a daily diet that consists of 4000 calories, 1800 to 2200 calories of those should be derived from carbohydrates, roughly equating to 550 grams in weight.